Italia Mura

 Italia Mura (名古屋港イタリア村, Nagoya Kō Itaria Mura) was a themed commercial complex operated within the Nagoya Port Garden area within Nagoya Port in Minato-ku, Nagoya, Aichi Prefecture, Japan.
 It consisted of theme park attractions such gondola and horse-drawn carriage rides as well as Italian-themed stores and restaurants.
 Italia Mura opened in April 2005, about a month before Nagoya established a sister city relationship with Turin.

 Due to increasing debt, the facility closed in May 2008.
-The site was used by various businesses and as a cosplay backdrop through December 2014, when it was closed for demolition.
+The site was used by various businesses and as a cosplay backdrop until December 2014, when it was closed for demolition.
 Final demolition concluded in June 2015.

 History

 Italia Mura opened on 2 April 2005 as a "convenient way for [Japanese] people to get a taste of something different".
 The park featured imported Italian gondolas operated by Italians on a replica of a Venice canal, a replica of St Mark's Campanile at the entrance to the park, a replica of Michelangelo's famous David statue, a replica of the Bocca della Verità, as well as 80 Italian themed restaurants and stores.
 The facility was about 31000 m2 in size.

 The park was developed by the Nagoya Port Authority and Cest la vie Holdings (株式会社セラヴィホールディングス, Kabushiki-gaisha Se Ra Vi Hōrudingusu), and was operated by Nagoya Port Italia Mura KK (名古屋港イタリア村株式会社, Nagoya Kō Itaria Mura Kabushiki-gaisha).
-During its first year in operation, it had 4.35 million visitors, more than twice the projected visitors.
+During its first year of operation, it had 4.35 million visitors, more than twice the projected number.
 That same year, Nagoya established a sister city relationship with Turin.

 In February 2008, Cest la vie failed to make a ¥100 million payment on a hot springs facility for Italia Mura, followed by the discovery of ¥100 million in unpaid taxes owed to the city of Nagoya.
 Additionally, the number of visitors had dwindled to less than half of those in the first year.
-The park filed for bankruptcy and closed in May that year, and Cest la vie Holdings and two other subsidiaries filed for reorganization bankruptcy at the same time.
+The park filed for bankruptcy and closed in May of that year, and Cest la vie Holdings and two other subsidiaries filed for reorganization bankruptcy at the same time.
 The court filings for the bankruptcy protection indicated Italia Mura had about ¥17 billion in debt obligations, with the parent company and the other two subsidiaries having an additional ¥13 billion in debt.
 About 360 employees at Italia Mura were let go when it closed.